gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ## Plugin specific changes

 Some plugins require additional changes before your site will compile.
-For example, if you use [`gatsby-plugin-typography`](https://www.gatsbyjs.org/packages/gatsby-plugin-typography/), you now need to explicitly export `scale` and `rhythm` as named exports.
+For example, if you use [`gatsby-plugin-typography`](https://www.gatsbyjs.org/packages/gatsby-plugin-typography/), you now need to explicitly export `scale` and `rhythm` as named exports from your typography config module.

 `src/utils/typography.js`